Asan Sabri Ayvazov: February Revolution

 Following the February Revolution, Ayvazov was elected as a member of the Provisional Muslim Revolutionary Committee, and sent to Petrograd (now Saint Petersburg) in preparation of the All-Russian Muslim Congress.
 During his absence, the All-Crimean Muslim Congress was held on 25 March 1917 and elected its Central Executive Committee.
 Ayvazov was elected in absentia as a member of the Central Executive Committee, and returned in April, though by his own account he preferred to "remain in the shadow" of the two men who had by then emerged as leaders of the movement, Noman Çelebicihan and Cafer Seydamet Qırımer.

 Ayvazov was instructed by Çelebicihan and Seydamet Qırımer to travel to Simferopol, in central Crimea, and organise a printing house and newspaper to serve as organs of the Crimean nationalist movement.
 When the printing house was ready, Ayvazov was approved by the Central Executive Committee as its editor, and lent the organisation its name, Millet (lit.
 'Nation').
 Seydamet Qırımer served as chief editor.

 From 10 May to 15 May 1917, Ayvazov, along with Çelebicihan and Seydamet Qırımer, served as one of the Crimean delegates to the All-Russian Muslim Congress (held in Moscow), and he later credited the Congress as "the father of all Turko-Tatar nationalist organisations or parties in Russia."
-Upon their return, they began work on the establishment of the nationalist Milliy Fırqa party, and adopted a programme in November 1917.
+Upon their return, they established the nationalist Milliy Fırqa party in July 1917, and adopted a programme in November 1917 including national cultural autonomy for the Crimean Tartars and envisioning eventual secession of Crimean Tartars and the creation of an independent state under the protection of European powers.

 In the Crimean People's Republic, Ayvazov was twice elected chairman of the People's Kurultai, in January and May 1918.
 At the same time, he served as ambassador of the Crimean People's Republic to the Ottoman Empire.